South Korean girls rise up in opposition to strict beauty requirements

 When Cha Ji-gained determined to throw out all her makeup and cut her hair, her mom becomes the first to tease her: “Oh appearance, I even have a son now.”

-Women ill of the laborious routine have started out to submit movies on social media of destroyed piles of cosmetics with the capture-cry “escape the corset,” likening make-up to the clothes that have been part of the day by day ladies’ clothes for years and labored to constrain our bodies into a uniform form.
+Women ill of the laborious routine have started out to submit movies on social media of destroyed piles of cosmetics with the capture-cry “escape the corset,” likening makeup to the clothes that have been part of the day-by-day ladies’ clothes for years and labored to constrain our bodies into a uniform form.

 Advertisement